codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-azure.md

 ## Creating an application registration

-To setup Azure Active Directory for SSO, first create a new application in Azure AD
+To setup Azure Active Directory for SSO, you should first create a new application in Azure AD.

-Login to *Microsoft Azure* and choose *Azure Active Directory* from the sidebar.
+Login to *Azure Portal* and choose *Azure Active Directory* from the sidebar.

 {% include image.html
 lightbox="true"